Sarah-chu/Classification-Hate_Speech_Detection/README.md

 - smoker: Smoking
 - region: the beneficiary's residential area in the US, northeast, southeast, southwest, northwest.
 - charges: Individual medical costs billed by health insurance

+## Highlights from Exploratory Data Analysis :
+### Age and Charges
+The darker the color, the higher the correlation.
+The pie charts shows the proportion of the correlation between variables.
+Relatively speaking, charges have a stronger correlation to age.

+## Data Cleaning :
+1. Convert the categorical variables (Sex, Smoker, Region) into factors
+2. Remove outliers in the BMI variable identified in the boxplot
+3. Remove influential outliers using Cook’s distance

 ## Results :
 ### Interpretation of the coefficients